 Database courses teach students about the various roles that databases can play in e-business.
 Students may be asked to design and create their own database.

 Some schools offer general business programs that allow students to choose to concentrate on e-business.
 Students learn the general aspects of business, as well as courses that concentrate on e-business, which tailor business concepts to the online environment.
 Most courses are business-oriented, but some programs may also include courses that focus on information technology.

 Many bachelor's degree programs in e-business can be completed fully online.
 The programs usually require a minimum of 180 units and can generally be completed in four years.

-Program courses can include economics, business law, marketing, finance, leadership, ethics and marketing research.
-Courses specific to e-business can include introduction to e-business, e-business management, sourcing, security, marketing and sales.
+Program courses can include economics, business law, marketing, finance, leadership, ethics, and marketing research.
+Courses specific to e-business can include an introduction to e-business, e-business management, sourcing, security, marketing, and sales.

 Introduction to E-Business

 This course teaches students the business model upon which electronic businesses are built.
 The course also goes over legal and ethical issues involved in e-business.

 Since the Internet is an international marketplace, students often learn how to create international marketing campaigns.
 Students may also learn how to drive traffic to their websites and use e-mail as a marketing tool.